pagonia-land/plpaker/README.md

 cmake --build . --parallel
 ```

-Do you prefer an optimized version:
+And for an optimized version:

 ```bash
 # release